Staying safe in your job search

 - If the ad mentions upfront fees, proceed cautiously.

 - Verify that a URL listed in the ad goes to the internet domain of the company that listed it.
-For example, if the ad lists "www.udmercy.edu/hr" but when you click on it, goes to "www.udmercy.edu", it could sell be a scam.
+For example, if the ad lists "www.udmercy.edu/hr" but when you click on it, goes to "www.udmercy.edu," it could be a scam.

 - The position initially seems to be a traditional job, but upon further research or contact, is actually an independent contractor or franchise opportunity.